 Here is the list of documents that you must prepare before you visit any bank branch to start the procedure.

 - Bank Reference Letter From University

 Once you have prepared all the documents, you can visit the nearest branch of the bank and go to the information counter and notify them that you want to open a direct savings account.
 International students can usually only open a savings account.

-They will provide you with a bank account form which you must fill up and return it to the bank officer.
-They will then request for the rest of the documents that you have prepared and upon verification of all the documents they will start your account opening procedure the account can be opened on spot and you will be able to receive a debit card as well.
+They will provide you with a bank account form which you must fill up and return to the bank officer.
+They will then request the rest of the documents that you have prepared, and upon verification of all the documents, they will start your account opening procedure.
+The account can be opened on the spot, and you will be able to receive a debit card as well.
 You can also request to start internet banking service at the same time to save you another visit to the branch.
-Once your account has been opened and activated, you will be able to perform transactions online as well as off-line.
+Once your account has been opened and activated, you will be able to perform transactions online as well as offline.

 Best Banks For Students

 Malaysia has some of the largest banks in Southeast Asia, offering extensive banking and financial services.
-As an international student, you will be able to access most of the banking services for retail customers.
+As an international student, you will be able to access most of the banking services for retail customers fairly easily.

 The following are some of the most commonly used banks by international students in Malaysia that you may want to consider when planning to open your bank account in Malaysia.